 Mobile machinery used at container terminals is not included in EMMA.
 Energy use and resulting emissions are instead calculated in a separate model, as described in detail in Dellaert (2016).
 Mobile machinery typically found at container terminals are reach stackers, empty handlers, straddle carriers, tug masters, forklifts and automated guided vehicles.
 These machines are used to transfer containers from container ships to a storage location or another mode of transportation.
-Based on a study by the Joint Environmental Protection Agency Rijnmond (DCMR) into the average machinery fleet at a number of container terminals in the port of Rotterdam (Okkerse & de Gier, 2010), an average fleet composition (engine size, production year) for the Netherlands was estimated for the entire time span staring in 1990.
+Based on a study by the Joint Environmental Protection Agency Rijnmond (DCMR) into the average machinery fleet at a number of container terminals in the port of Rotterdam (Okkerse & de Gier, 2010), an average fleet composition (engine size, production year) for the Netherlands was estimated for the entire time span starting in 1990.
 For this purpose, a similar scrap function as included in EMMA is used to estimate the scrappage of machinery.

 From the DCMR report it can be derived that the handling of containers takes approximately 4.5 litres of diesel per TEU (Twenty feet Equivalent Unit) at a typical container terminal in 2010.
 Using the average diesel use per delivered kWh of the machine fleet in 2010, this diesel use is converted to a measure of delivered energy/TEU.
 The resulting value of 14.5 kWh/TEU is kept constant over the model time range.
+For the handling of empty containers at container storage depots, it is estimated that fuel use is two-thirds lower, resulting in 1.5 litres per TEU.
 The emission factors used are based on the emission standards for non-road vehicles of the EU.
 The emission are then calculated using formula 9.2: